 ASA Assessment: Complaint upheld

-the potential for offence due to the sexual nature of the content.
-We noted that the ad was available to view to all visitors to Giffgaff's Twitter feed, the general content of which appeared to be of a mild nature that would have general appeal to
+mitigate the potential for offence due to the sexual nature of the content.
+We noted that the ad was available to view to all visitors to Giffgaff's Twitter feed, the general content of which appeared to be of a mild nature that would have general

-consumers, and would play whether or not they were signed in to Twitter or the site hosting the video itself.
+appeal to consumers, and would play whether or not they were signed in to Twitter or the site hosting the video itself.
 We therefore considered that the ad was untargeted.
-We acknowledged that a warning message was displayed at the beginning of the video, but
+We acknowledged that a warning message was displayed at the beginning of

 The ad must not appear again in its current form.
 We told Giffgaff Ltd to ensure that future ads in untargeted media did not contain strongly sexual content.